 Natural gas production for the nine months ended September 30, 2014 increased 31% to 1,497 MMcf/d from 1,145 MMcf/d for the nine months ended September 30, 2013.
 Natural gas production for the third quarter of 2014 increased 44% to 1,674 MMcf/d from 1,163 MMcf/d for the third quarter of 2013 and increased 2% from 1,634 MMcf/d for the second quarter of 2014.
 The increase in natural gas production for the three and nine months ended September 30, 2014 from the comparable periods in 2013 was primarily a result of the acquisitions of producing Canadian natural gas properties in the second quarter of 2014, and the completion of the Septimus drilling program and plant facility expansion in the third quarter of 2013.
-The increase in natural gas production for the third quarter of 2014 from the second quarter of 2014 was primarily the result of major turnarounds in the second quarter of 2014 and increases in production at Septimus.
+The increase in natural gas production for the third quarter of 2014 and increases in production at Septimus.
+Natural gas production in the third quarter of 2014 was primarily the result of major turnarounds in the second quarter of 2014 and increases in production at Septimus.
 Natural gas production in the third quarter of 2014 was within the Company's previously issued guidance of 1,645 to 1,675 MMcf/d.